 Your instructor arrives.
 Like you, she’s come straight from work where she leads a Product Team at a major technology company (our current instructors work at Airbnb, Google, Facebook, and Tinder, to name a few).
 Before you begin, she’ll no doubt have a few stories to share about her day at work, and how her company solved product related problems and kept the team on track.

-Particularly if you’re studying our flagship Product Management course, your instructor will focus not only on hard skills like creating user stories, conducting research, iteration and product launches but also on soft skills.
+Particularly if you’re studying our flagship Product Management certification, your instructor will focus not only on hard skills like creating user stories, conducting research, iteration and product launches but also on soft skills.
 These are skills like public speaking and leadership, the more subtle characteristics that are essential for any successful product leader.

-The key focus of each day to day will be on Product Management best practices.
+The key focus of each day-to-day will be on Product Management best practices.
 Your instructor will present broad guidelines, and you’ll drill down into specifics during discussions and group activities where you’ll brainstorm ways to apply what you’ve learned in real life situations.

-“Rather than just sitting thru lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
+“Rather than just sitting through lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
 Homework is due every week so you also have accountability to get things done.”

 Product School Graduate Kel Wu, Sr. Product Manager at Quotient Technology

 Have a Question?

 At Product School, you don’t feel like you’re sitting through a lecture.
 Instead, you feel like you’re participating in a hands-on discussion with a mentor and friend.
 You and your colleagues will frequently pause the lesson to dive deeper into specific situations.